WahabJI/Obsidian-Vault/COSC 4351/Section 1/Zybooks Notes.md

 - **Javascript** runs in a browser, enabling webpages supporting actions like responding to a button click.
 - ==JavaScript Button Click Example==
 ![[Pasted image 20230128210437.png]]
+- Javascript is very versatile and enables you to do a variety of things to make your website more interactive.

+# Section 2

+## Section 2.1